 The practicum associated with this course is intended for students in the second year of the B.Ed. program and is available in either the Fall or Winter terms.
-A practicum equivalent of 10 full days in an Alternative Education setting provides the experiential link from theory to practice.
-Students will visit the school for a 10 day block in April.
-Date to be confirmed.
+A practicum equivalent to 9 or 10 full days in a Student Services setting provides the experiential link from theory to practice.
+Students will visit the school 1 day or two 1/2 days per week from either September to the end of November or from January to the end of March.
 The focus of the second year moves towards a micro-level understanding of student learning.
 Students are encouraged to focus on learner characteristics and development, to reflect on their beliefs about learning, and to work with individual and small groups of students.

-The Year 2 Student Teacher acts as an assistant under the direction of the Cooperating Resource Teacher and works with students on a one-to-one or small group basis.
-Working with the Cooperating Resource Teacher, the Student Teacher is expected to develop and implement learning activities for small groups of students.
+The Year 2 Student Teacher acts as an assistant under the direction of the Student Services department and works with students on a one-to-one or small group basis.
+Working with the Student Services department, the Student Teacher is expected to develop and implement learning activities for small groups of students.